A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

 This concludes the analysis of the adversary step.
-In particular, we have determined the snapshots $\ADV\setindexA$, $F\setindexA$, and $\backupplan\setindexA$ of the adversary timetable $\varADV$, the set of furloughed packets $\calF$, and the backup plan $\varbackupplan$, respectively, resulting from the adversary step.
+In particular, we have determined the snapshots $\ADVaftAdvMove$ and $\backupplanAftAdvMove$, of the adversary stash $\varADV$ and the backup plan $\varbackupplan$, respectively, resulting from the adversary step.
 Next, in the following sections, we analyze the algorithm's step.